The Airmen's Stories - F/O G H Nelson-Edwards

 Nelson-Edwards was promoted to Acting Wing Commander and appointed RAF Fighter Operations Liaison Officer at HQ 9th USAF North-West Europe and remained there until the end of the war.

-About this time he bought a public house, the Trewen Arms in South Wales, and after his release in January 1946 he ran it as a pub/restaurant and also a hotel.
+About this time he bought a public house, the Trewen Arms in South Wales, and after his release in January 1946 he ran it with his wife as a pub/restaurant and also a hotel.
 In November 1946 Nelson-Edwards rejoined the RAF on an extended service commission.

 After a course at No. 1 Flying Refresher School, he went to CFS Little Rissington for an instructors course.
 He was retained at CFS as CGI.
 He was later posted to the Organisation Directorate at the Air Ministry, remaining there until August 1951, soon after which he went to HQ 2nd TAF as Wing Commander Organisation.